micmejia/bible-dump/NKJV/Ezra/Ezr 4.md

 We inform the king that if this city is rebuilt and its walls are completed, the result will be that you will have no dominion beyond the River.

 ###### 17
-The king sent an answer: To Rehum the commander, _to_ Shimshai the scribe, _to_ the rest of their companions who dwell in Samaria, and _to_ the remainder beyond the River: Peace, [^j]and so forth.
+The king sent an answer: To Rehum the commander, _to_ Shimshai the scribe, _to_ the rest of their companions who dwell in Samaria, and _to_ the remainder beyond the River: Peace, and so forth.

 ###### 18
 The letter which you sent to us has been clearly read before me.

 ###### 19
-And [^k]I gave the command, and a search has been made, and it was found that this city in former times has revolted against kings, and rebellion and sedition have been fostered in it.
+And I gave the command, and a search has been made, and it was found that this city in former times has revolted against kings, and rebellion and sedition have been fostered in it.

 ###### 20
 There have also been mighty kings over Jerusalem, who have ruled over all _the region_ beyond the River; and tax, tribute, and custom were paid to them.

 ###### 21
-Now [^l]give the command to make these men cease, that this city may not be built until the command is given by me.
+Now give the command to make these men cease, that this city may not be built until the command is given by me.

 ###### 22
 Take heed now that you do not fail to do this.
 Why should damage increase to the hurt of the kings?